rolkon/m1_performance_tests/README.md

 For each category above test the following.

-1. **Baseline**: matrix multiplication for sqaure matrices of size 10, 100, 1000.
+1. **Baseline**: matrix multiplication of square matrices of size 10, 100, 1000.
 2. ...
 3. ...